A golden leaf sets off a slice of moist chocolate cake.

 3. In a medium bowl, whisk together the eggs, water, melted butter, buttermilk, coffee extract, and vanilla extract.
 Add the wet mixture to the dry ingredients, and whisk until the dry ingredients are completely incorporated.

-4. Pour the batter into the prepared cake pan and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
+4. Pour the batter into the prepared cake pan and bake for 45 minutes or until a toothpick inserted in the center comes out clean.
+If the cake seems to need more time, watch it carefully and remove it from the oven when the sides begin to pull away from the pan.

 5. Allow the cake to cool on a rack, then unmold.